clemlesne/blue-agent/SECURITY.md

 ## Chain of trust

+Both the containers and the Helm chart are signed:

+- Containers are signed with Cosign, public keys are available at [`cosign.pub`](cosign.pub) at the root of the repository.
-The Helm chart is signed with a GPG key.
+- Helm chart is signed with a GPG key.
 [The public key is available on Keybase at the following address.](https://keybase.io/clemlesne/pgp_keys.asc)

 ## Reliability notes